Reviews You Can Rely On

 Not meant for splitting

 With a waterproof compartment in its handle to keep matches dry and hold a few wraps of paracord, the Gerber 15" Bushcraft Hatchet is a multitool well-suited to backcountry use.
-Made of a single piece of carbon steel with a polytetrafluoroethylene (PTFE) coating and a rubberized grip, this seems like a hatchet that will last.
+Made of a single piece of carbon steel with a polytetrafluoroethylene (PTFE) coating and a rubberized grip, this hatchet appears built to last.
 The curved handle transfers the power of your swing directly to the blade.
-It works well for light tasks ranging from cutting limbs to downing saplings and cutting kindling.
-The sturdy nylon sheath has a loop so you can fashion a sling or leash to carry it if you'd like.
+It works well for light tasks ranging from cutting limbs to downing saplings and cutting kindling — though a heavy-duty task like felling is better left to the Fiskars Chopping Axe.
+The sturdy nylon sheath sports a loop, so you can fashion a sling or leash to carry it if you'd like.

 axe - the solid gerber bushcraft hatchet can take a beating.